 An AI chatbot answers questions.
 An AI customer service platform understands what customers are saying and connects that understanding to business outcomes.

-A platform goes further.
-It analyzes conversations across channels, identifies patterns, surfaces themes, detects sentiment shifts, and helps teams act on what they're learning.
 The chatbot asks "how can I help you?"
 The platform asks "what's actually going wrong here?"

 How to Choose the Right AI Customer Service Platform

-| If you need... | Look for... | Consider... |
+| If You Need... | Look For... | Consider... |

 | Enterprise scale + ecosystem | Proven platform, compliance | Zendesk |